sunfounder/esp-4wd/docs/source/component_testing_python.rst

   :width: 400
   :align: center

-Run grayValue.py, the Shell window under Thonny will always print the reading value of the grayscale sensor.
+Run ``grayValue.py``, the Shell window under Thonny will always print the reading value of the grayscale sensor.

-Grayscale sensor module通常会在白色地面上检测到1100以上的数值，在黑色地面上则会检测到900以下的数值，
-在悬崖端会检测到110以下的数值。如果grayscale sensor module检测的数值不正常，你就需要对它进行校准。将grayscale sensor module放在白色地面上，用
-螺丝刀顺时针扭动模块上的旋转按钮，使其检测到的值最大，然后将Grayscale sensor module放在黑色地面上，用螺丝刀逆时针扭动
-模块上的模块上的旋转按钮，使其检测到的值最小，这样就完成了校准。
+When using the grayscale sensor module, the probe should be about 5 mm from the ground.

+Normally, it will detect a value above 1100 on white ground.
+On black ground, it will detect values below 900.
+On a cliff, it will detect a value below 110.
+(If the reading is 0, it means that the probe does not detect the ground.)

+If the grayscale sensor module does not detect normal values, you will need to calibrate it.

+Hover it over a white ground and twist the potentiometer clockwise so that the reading is greater than 1100 (usually around 1200).
+Then suspend it on a dark ground and twist the potentiometer counterclockwise so that it is less than 900 (usually between 300 and 600).
+Repeat this several times to get it to the maximum difference in both cases.

 .. image:: img/arduino_test4-1.png
   :width: 400
   :align: center

-Test the RGB board
+Test the RGB Board
 --------------------

 Finishing the wire up according to the diagram.